 About the CVCC Promotores Program

-The mission of the CVCC Promotores Program (Promotores are also knows as Community Health Workers) is to assist community residents in achieving optimal levels of health, wellbeing and community safety through neighborhood and school outreach strategies that focus on prevention and education.
+The mission of the CVCC Promotores Program (Promotores are also known as Community Health Workers) is to assist community residents in achieving optimal levels of health, wellbeing, and community safety through neighborhood and school outreach strategies that focus on prevention and education.
 Promotores are local Spanish-speaking residents who serve as liaisons between their community and integrated health and family support programs through the CVCC’s network of five school-based Family Resource Centers (FRC’s).

 CVCC Promotores help us build Community Capacity by helping families access needed services.
 They provide a culturally and linguistically sensitive approach in linking families to services and programs.
 CVCC Promotores address the triple aim through their daily work.
 They have the ability to connect and engage families.
 The CVCC’s Promotora model has two components our Project Promotores and our volunteer Promotores Active for Community – PAC.